 There are two other types of LED recessed lights I’d like to mention which can be used for more specialty applications.
 They are called thin or slim recessed lights, and fully-adjustable or elbow recessed lights.
 Technically speaking, neither one of these types are recessed lights.
 They’re actually surface lights.

 - Ultra Thin or Slim Recessed Lights – These lights are the newest type to hit the market.
-Just like their name implies, these lights are ultra-thin and they don’t use a housing.
+Just like their name implies, the lights are ultra-thin and they don’t use a housing.
 These “canless” led lights have a remote junction box that houses the wiring and connections.
 Their advantage is that they can fit almost anywhere and you don’t have to worry about clearance from ceiling joists above.
-The downside to this type of LED light is that they can produce a lot of unwanted glare because the lens sits flush with the ceiling surface.
+The downside to this type of LED light is they can produce unwanted glare because the lens sits flush with the ceiling surface.

 - Fully Adjustable or Elbow Recessed Lights – Fully Adjustable (aka Elbow) recessed lights can adjust from flat to around 75-degrees and rotate 360-degrees.
 They give the greatest flexibility in aiming for accent and artwork, however they protrude from the ceiling making them much more noticeable than a standard adjustable recessed light.
 They should be reserved for situations where placement or ceiling angle requires more flexibility than a standard adjustable recessed light can provide.